 There are 5 consistencies that all staff will uphold in all interventions.
-At Haileybury Turnford, adults:
+At Haileybury Turnford:

-- 1. Model positive behaviours. - 2.
-Smile, meet and greet at the door with 'Ready, Respectful, Safe' displayed and taught. - 3.
-We will not shout at students. - 4.
-Disruptive students will be calmly and slowly stepped through our sanction's hierarchy giving and will be given 'take up time'.
+- 1. Adults model positive behaviours. - 2.
+Staff smile, meet and greet at the door with 'Ready, Respectful, Safe' displayed and taught. - 3.
+Staff will not shout at students. - 4.
+Disruptive students will be calmly and slowly stepped through our sanctions hierarchy and will be given 'take up time'.
 We will uphold praise in public and reprimand in private with all students. - 5.
 We will personally follow up every time and engage in reflective dialogue with students.